Posts & Updates

 Mulch for playground

-First Grade Only: 3 Mead composition notebooks and 1 mead Primary Journal K-2 (Top half is black and bottom half is ruled.)
+First Grade Only: 1 mead Primary Journal K-2 (Top half is black and bottom half is ruled) and 3 Mead Composition journal wide ruled.

-2nd through 5th Grade Only: 4 Mead Composition notebooks (Wide ruled not college ruled)
+All other grades: 4 Mead Composition Journals (Wide ruled not college ruled)

 We Kindly request donations of: